-- 1. Take the COMPASS or ASSET assessment to determine eligibility.
-Students must place into ENGL& 101 to take all courses with the exception of courses requiring college-level math placement.
-To take courses requiring college-level math placement, students must place into college-level math (MATH& 107, MATH& 141, MATH& 146, MATH 156) AND READ 101.
-Students may inquire about testing by calling testing centers at Fort Stellacoom (253) 964-6521 or Puyallup (253) 840-8343.
-Photo identification must be provided along with the testing fee.
-Students must provide their social security number or go to the admissions office to obtain an identification number prior to taking the COMPASS. - 2.
-Have a cumulative high school GPA of 2.00 or higher. - Complete the required pre-enrollment paperwork with the high school counselor.
-The form must be completed by the student's high school counselor and specify which classes the student needs to complete at Pierce College in order to fulfill high school graduation requirement (excluding home-schooled students). - 4.
-Home-schooled students must complete annually a "Running Start Enrollment Request for Home-Based Instruction" form signed by a school district official.
-Pre-enrollment forms must be completed quarterly by parents. - Meet with an advisor.
-Call for an appointment or walk-in times for Fort Steilacoom (253) 964-6705 or Puyallup (253) 840-8431. - You must attend a mandatory Pierce College Running Start Orientation Session after you have registered for classes or you will be withdrawn from your classes.
+- Take the COMPASS assessment to determine eligibility.
+Students must place into ENGL& 101 to take all courses with the exception of those requiring college-level math placement.
+To take courses requiring college-level math placement, students must place into college-level math AND READ 101.
+For testing information, contact the testing centers at Fort Steilacoom at (253) 964-6521 or Puyallup at (253) 840-8343.
+Photo identification must be provided along with a receipt from the Cashier's office that the testing fee was paid.
+Students must provide their Social Security Number or go to the admissions office to obtain a Pierce College Student Identification (SID) number prior to taking the COMPASS. - Complete the required pre-enrollment paperwork.
+This form must be completed by the student's high school counselor and specify which classes the student needs to complete at Pierce College in order to fulfill high school graduation requirements (excluding home-schooled students). - 3.
+Home-schooled students only: Complete annually an "Intent to Home School" form and inform your local school district that you will be participating in the Running Start program.
+Please contact your local school district for more information.